eegsynth/eegsynth/module/compressor/README.md

 ![compress example](../../doc/figures/compress_example.png)

 The "lo" and "hi" parameters can be assigned to a fixed value in the ini file.
-They can also be dynamically adjusted by assigning them to sliders or knobs, e.g. on the Launch Control.
+They can also be dynamically adjusted by assigning them to sliders or knobs, e.g., on the Launch Control.